The Known History Of Ulysses Bloodstone

 Resolution: The Final Battle And Revenge Of Ulysses Bloodstone

-Ulluxy'l Kwan Tae Syn, for his part, had been contacted by a group, then four members in number, that called itself the Conspiracy; unknown to the extra-dimensional being, the very Hellfire Helix that he served had organized this group.
+Ulluxy'l Kwan Tae Syn, for his part, had been contacted by a group, then four members in number, that called itself the Conspiracy; however, unknown to the extra-dimensional being, the very Hellfire Helix that he served had organized this group.
 Though he was suspicious of the four Conspirators and how they had learned of the Bloodgem, he had no choice but to cooperate with them and become the fifth Conspirator; one of the other four Conspirators was a surgeon named Dr. Juden Bardham.
 With the resources of the Conspiracy assisting him, and by this time needing only two Bloodgem fragments, including the one on Bloodstone's chest, to complete his reassembly of the Bloodgem, Ulluxy'l stepped up his attacks on Bloodstone.
 But an evolved human scientist named Centurious, who sought Ulluxy'l's place in the now five-member Conspiracy, killed Ulluxy'l during an unsuccessful attack that the latter made on Bloodstone Island.

 The Capture And Death Of Ulysses Bloodstone

 Eventually, Ulysses Bloodstone was taken prisoner and held captive in the New York City headquarters of the Conspiracy, near where Dr. Bardham had his offices and where he exercised his hospital admission privileges.
 There Bloodstone's will was subverted, and he learned that the Helix had deliberately chosen him to receive one of its pieces ten millenniums before, so that it might have a human host through which it might observe the evolving human species; to that end, Ulluxy'l had served as his perpetual nemesis, giving Bloodstone occasion to wander Earth and come into contact with all walks of humanity.
 But the Helix had become convinced that it no longer required Bloodstone for that purpose, and so it had organized the Conspiracy with promises of power in order to dress the stage for the next phase of its evil plans.
 Because of the subversion of his will, Bloodstone submitted to a surgical operation which Dr. Bardham conducted.
-This operation removed the Bloodgem fragment from his chest, killing him in the process--but his long years of symbiosis with the gem left high levels of residual energy in his body and prevented his spirit from actually fully leaving his corpse.
+This operation removed the Bloodgem fragment from his chest, killing him in the process--but his long centuries of symbiosis with the gem fragment had left high levels of residual energy in his body, and these prevented his spirit from actually fully leaving his corpse.

 The Way It Ended: The Revenge Of Ulysses Bloodstone